 There has been some concern about the use of non-steroidal anti-inflammatory medications (NSAIDs) in relation to COVID-19, following recent comments by the French authorities.
 In the absence of conclusive evidence, the Committee of Human Medicines (an advisory body of MHRA) and NICE have been asked to review the evidence.
 For now, advice for patients with confirmed or suspected COVID-19 is to use paracetamol in preference to NSAIDs.
 Those currently on NSAIDs for other medical reasons (e.g. arthritis) should not, however, stop them.

 We have separate guidance on this.
 Read the separate statement here.

-Are there sufficient supplies of hydroxychloroquine available in the UK?
+Supplies of hydroxychloroquine in the UK

-What about frequency of blood testings?
+What about frequency of blood testing?